 Here we need to consider what we are investigating; the main interest is the effect of explanatory variables mesh size and catch quantity on length dependent efficiency (selectivity).

-Catch weight per cod-end (see response to naming below) included other species of which Nephrops comprised approximately half the bulk weight across all hauls (noted on Page 9, lines 14-15).
+Catch weight per cod-end (see response to naming below) included other species of which Nephrops comprised approximately half the bulk weight across all hauls (noted on Lines 200-202).
 We are focussed here particularly on how the catch weight per cod-end affects Nephrops retention across length classes in different diamond mesh sizes.
 In this paper we focus on improving size retention.
 RONÁN AND DARAGH TO UPDATE.

 Also, catch weight would be more correct than cod-end weight, as the weight of the cod-end per se is a constant.

 Thanks for highlighting this important naming mistake!
-We now use “catch weight per cod-end” as the variable name.
-Cod-end is retained to highlight that it is cod-end specific catch weights.
+We now use “catch weight per cod-end” as the variable name; “cod-end” is retained to highlight that the weights are cod-end specific (four per haul).

 P13-L9: The statement that mesh opening angles affect selectivity may be true, but it does not explain the effect of mesh size on size selectivity.